-I visited in summer, when the Castle and Park looked superb, but if you want to do the full walk – there are additional paths beyond the longest red tour route – isummer isn’t the best season for it.
+I have visited in spring and summer, when the Castle and Park looked superb.
+But if you want to do the full walk – there are additional paths beyond the longest red tour route – summer isn’t the best season for it.

 If you’re visiting Prague in springtime, you’re in for a treat.
 It’s one of the best places to visit in Prague at this time of year, with hundreds of rhododendron bushes flowering, usually in May.

 Prague in autumn can be magical, with the forest turning shades of gold, red and more, and I’ll add images from this time of year to the post after I’ve visited.

 Finally, if you visit Prague in winter, sunshine may be at a premium, but it’s a wonderful place to walk off some of the cold weather cobwebs.

 How long do you need to spend at Pruhonice Park?

 The Pruhonice Park website suggests three different tour routes, and how long you spend there depends on how far you wish to explore this unique Prague park.